odelia-h/Audio-Ad-Blocker/README.md

 - **Offline Mode:** Removes ads from pre-recorded podcasts, allowing users to download ad-free audio files.

 #### Technologies Integrated:
-- Python, TensorFlow, tf_slim, PyQt5, pydub
+- Python
-- VGGish Model, scikit-learn
+- VGGish Model
-- Numpy, Resampy, Joblib
+- OpenL3 Model
--
+- scikit-learn models (SVM, KNN, Random Forest)

 This project aims to set a new standard for audio consumption worldwide, ensuring an enhanced experience for all users.

 ## ⚡Getting Started